lit/lit/packages/lit-starter-ts/README.md

 [Prettier](https://prettier.io/) is used for code formatting.
 It has been pre-configured according to the Lit's style.
 You can change this in `.prettierrc.json`.

-Prettier has not been configured to run when committing files, but this can be added with Husky and and `pretty-quick`.
+Prettier has not been configured to run when committing files, but this can be added with Husky and `pretty-quick`.
 See the [prettier.io](https://prettier.io/) site for instructions.

 ## Static Site